binary132/juju/doc/actions.md

+#Juju Actions

+[TOC]

+# Actions, Services, and Charms

+An Action is an executable defined on the Charm.
+Actions are controlled and observed by the Juju client using a well-defined set of API endpoints, which are called either via CLI or web frontend.
+This document contains the [definition][def], [client operation][cli], [lifecycle][life], and [technical details][tech] of Actions.

+TODO: Add these links at the bottom e.g. [cli]: blahblah

+---

+# Charm Creators

+## Actions on the Charm

+Actions are defined as Hooks on the Charm.
+An Action is simply an executable script or file, which runs in a Hook environment; therefore, certain environment variables and calls can be used to interact with the environment.

+The Charm author must also define an actions.yaml file in the Charm root directory.
+This file

+TODO: Explain the structure of actions.yaml.
+TODO: Example actions.yaml
+TODO: Explain how actions.yaml must be JSON-Schema compliant.

+TODO: Link to Hook.
+TODO: Link to environment documentation, or write it.
+TODO: Fill in details of what environment calls and variables exactly are available.

+# Frontend Hackers
+# Backend Hackers
+# Juju Users

 ***COMMENTS REQUESTED *** (especially from frontend hackers, see item 3)

 I think there are three main consumers with different needs that this doc should address.
 I think the doc should have a [TOC] at the top, with a #primary header for each consumer, addressing the following needs perhaps in ##secondary headers.